SGrebenkin/HackerRank/README.md

 # HackerRank

-The repository for resolved tasks in HackerRank.
+The repository to store solutions for resolved tasks from HackerRank.
 More information: https://www.hackerrank.com/sgrebenkin